Create direct deposit NACHA files from QuickBooks to submit to your bank

-- You can create as many direct deposit orders as you want (to 7 different bank accounts), compared to just 2 orders when using the QuickBooks direct deposit service.
+- Create as many direct deposit orders as you want (to 7 different bank accounts) – compared to just one or two orders when using the built in QuickBooks direct deposit service.

 Create “remainder” paychecks and checks, where direct deposits are less than net pay

-- Print remainder checks for less than net pay, by including one or more direct deposit orders for a check or paycheck where they total less than net pay.
+- Print remainder checks where the DD orders are for less than net pay.
 For example, set up a $200 direct deposit order to an employee’s savings account and print the rest of the paycheck as a live check.

-- There’s no need to use two different interfaces or services in two different steps to submit your orders, which can all be done at once.
+- There’s no need to use two different interfaces or pay for different services to submit your orders, which can all be done at once.